alichtman/shallow-backup/README.md

 If you'd like to modify which files are backed up, you have to edit the `~/.shallow-backup` file.
 There are two recommended ways of doing this.

+1. Select the appropriate option in the CLI and follow the prompts.
-1. You can open this up in a regular text editor and make your changes.
+2. Open the file in a text editor and make your changes.
-2. You can use the `--add SECTION PATH` or `--rm PATH` args to modify the config file.

-NOTE: Dotfile paths should be added relative to the home directory.

 #### Output Structure
 ---